 Unlike the direct fire one, there is no hole on the top and the bottom of the drum.
 The holes are designed at the rear of the drum and the heat source will not directly contact the beans.
 Although the heat brought by the hot air can heat up the beans evenly, the effect of the heat conduction of the drum still should be taken into account.
 Thus, we need to be very careful about temperature control.

-The hot air roaster has another roasting chamber that introduces the hot air to the drum.
+The hot air coffee roasters has another roasting chamber that introduces the hot air to the drum.
 By doing so, the beans can be roasted relatively more uniformly and the temperature control is also easier.
 It can reach the required temperature without heat recuperation issue so the roasting will be much simpler and stabler.

-The advantage is that the roaster structure is simple.
+The advantage is that the coffee roasters structure is simple.
 The roasting chamber is made of transparent glass, so the progress of colour changes and chemical reactions of the beans can be easily observed.
 The temperature control of hot air is not complicated and preheating is unnecessary.
 The disadvantage is that the roasting chamber is small.
 The hot air continuously flows in and out, and the hot air cannot be recycled and the heat consumption is the biggest compared to the others.

 The infrared direct irradiation heating technology utilises the wavelength suitable for heating coffee beans (grains) through irradiation transmission.
 The transmitting distance of the radiation going through to the coffee beans can be up to 1 cm.
 The advantage is that the surface and the core of beans can be heated uniformly.
 Higher roasting efficiency and uniformity of heating can be achieved.
 Due to the fact that the infrared radiation irradiates the beans directly in the drum instead of from the outside of the drum, the heat source can be particularly aimed at the beans.
-Compared with the conventional half hot air roasters, the reaction time of the infrared roasters is approximately 20 times faster.
+Compared with the conventional half hot air coffee roasters, the reaction time of the infrared coffee roasters is approximately 20 times faster.
 No open fire is used throughout the whole process so there will not be any smells coming from charcoal or gas, and there is no silverskin burnt by the open fire.
 As a consequence, smoke emissions will be even less.

 Because of the features of black-body radiation, as long as the temperature of an object is higher than absolute zero, infrared radiation will be generated.
 When the temperature rises, the intensity of the emitted infrared radiation will also increase at the rate proportional to about the fourth power of the absolute temperature.
 Generally, wavelengths are classified into near-infrared radiation, mid-infrared radiation, and far-infrared radiation.
 With different wavelengths, the emitted energy density is also different.